“This letter is from Paul, chosen by the will of God to be an apostle of Christ Jesus..”

 Certainly, I would propose that to the degree of impact that one of these anointed ones would effectually have in bringing The Gospel of Christ to a region would be very proportionate to the preparing they have endured.

-In other words, to those called by God, be encouraged because he has an amazing way of taking all of our suffering, trials and hardships and using it to prepare us for all that he has prepared for us.
+In other words, to those called by God, be encouraged even in dissapointment because God has an amazing way of taking all of our suffering, trials and hardships and using them to prepare us for all that he has already prepared for us.

 Paul had earlier written to The Lord’s Beloved in Rome…